aaparab/coursera-deep-learning-specialization/notes_courses_1_2_3.md

 |                     |     | 0%   | Degree of overfitting to dev set |
 | Test error          | 12% |      |                                  |

-- Transfer Learning: Task A --> Task B
+- Transfer Learning: Task A &rarr; Task B

     - Task A and B have the same input x,
     - Lot more data for task A than B,